consorzio-rfx/log-searchQ/README.md

 ## Configuration

-Change the config on Config/Database.go for your dbconfig
+Change the config on Config/Database.go for your local server

 ```bash
 Host:     "localhost",